-All the equipment that Showmen use in operating fairs and circuses, on site and not on the public highway, is covered for use of red diesel both now and continuing beyond 1 April 2022.
+All the equipment used in operating fairs and circuses, on site and not on the public highway, is covered for Showmen’s use of red diesel both now and continuing beyond 1 April 2022.

 The government recognised that fairs and circuses provide important entertainment that would otherwise be unaffordable for Showmen to present, or for the public to enjoy visiting, without the reduced tax rated fuel.

 We are concerned that our continued entitlement may be less recognised than some of the other sectors such as agriculture and Showmen may need to reassure fuel suppliers, to avoid any disruption to supply.
 Key points are:

 • The Finance Bill 2021 will amend HODA (The Hydrocarbons Fuel Duty Act 1979) to replace references to ‘road vehicles’ with ‘excepted machines’

 • A new Schedule 1A will specify which vehicles and machines are ‘excepted machines’

 • These machines will be defined by reference to the type of machine and the purposes for which they are being used

 • Only ‘excepted machines’ will be able to use red diesel and rebated biodiesel.

 A travelling fair or travelling circus is one that can be dismantled at least once per year and can be transported from place to place.